prasenforu/openshift-origin-aws/security/ocpscan/README.md

   - Alert on anytype of authentication.
   - Alert on POD/container login.
   - Alert on any type of activity for secret, configmap objects.
-  - Alert on any critical activity for RBAC, SCC & service objects.
+  - Alert on any critical activity for RBAC, SCC (Security Context Constraints) & service objects.
   - Alert on project create and delete.
-  - Alert on POD/container service account volumen mount.
+  - Alert on POD/container service account volume mount.

 and so on ....